Nosto/nosto-woocommerce/readme.txt

 Get started today with 14 days free – no credit card required!

 **Important note**: Powerful personalization needs a lot of data fuel!
-For that reason, to really see the benefit of Nosto **you need to stock more than 10 products and have over 1,000 visitors per month.**
+For that reason, to really see the benefit of Nosto **you need have over 30,000 visitors per month.**

 == Features ==